rohankshir/rohankshir.github.io/_posts/2016-02-28-topic-modeling-on-hiphop.md

 {% endhighlight %}

 By the end I could get the *n* most popular songs of any given year, along with the artist information.
-Now that we could get the song titles, the next step was to
+Now that we could get the song titles, the next step was to scrape the lyrics for each of these songs.

 ##  Lyric Acquisition
 I scoured the webs for a database for rap music lyrics only to find what seems to be a fizzled-out project, [Hip Hop Word Count](http://www.fastcompany.com/3007753/hip-hop-word-count-living-breathing-database-every-word-every-rap-song-ever).
 Not sure what happened to project, but I spent a lot of time Googling only to be left empty handed.
 Frustrating.